VoliJS/NestedReact/docs/_index.md

 Does to your data the same as React does to the DOM.

 * Observable (reactive) data structures
+* Easy state synchronization
 * Automatic serialization and REST
 * Aggregation, "to-one", and "to-many" relashionships.
 * Type annotations and assertions
+* 10 times faster than BackboneJS.

 </div>
 <div class=col-third>

 #### React for "V"

-* Model instead of `state`
-* Mutable models in props
+React.
+Extended to play well with MVC.

+* Simple technique to manage all application state
+    * Handle complex UI state with NestedTypes
-    * Unidirectional Data Flow
+    * Unidirectional data flow
-    * "pure render" optimization
+    * Automatic "pure render" optimization
-    * local updates on changes
+* Handle forms naturally
-* Two-way data binding to state and props
+    * Two-way data binding
     * Declarative form validation
-* Mixins for ES6 classes components
+* *React mixins* with ES6 classes.
+* Cuts your code 2-5x compared to React/Redux.

 </div>
 <div class=col-third>